charlestsai1729/AAML_test/labs/lab_5.md

 Now you are ready to do the intergration!
 Create a new project folder just like previous labs.

-As shown in the block diagram, we will also be intergrating global buffer A, B and C into the CFU, we have provide a global buffer design that uses the BRAM resources of the FPGA, please mind that this buffer does not have an async reset.
+As shown in the block diagram, we will also be intergrating global buffer A, B and C into the CFU, we have provide a global buffer design that uses the BRAM resources of the FPGA, **please mind that this buffer does not have an async reset**.

 Since Vivado will utilize a lot of flip flops when synthesizing original lab 3 buffer, so make sure you have replace it, otherwise you may run into timing and utilization issues.
 ```{important}